AndyYu25/CX4640-f23-final/README.md

 $$...$$
 $$0 = c_{p+q}b_0 + c_{p + q - 1}b_1 + ... + c_pb_q$$

 Thus, the Padé approximant can be derived from the Taylor expansion by first solving for the coefficients of $D(x)$ and then solving for the coefficients of $N(x)$ using the above linear system.
 The Padé approximant can be used in finite difference methods much like the Taylor series as a polynomial approximation of a rational function.
 Where the Padé approximant is superior to a Taylor Series is for functions with poles and/or functions that do not converge to infinity such a periodic or asymptotic functions, as the polynomial denominator allows a truncated Pade approximant to converge towards a constant, instead of approaching negative or positive infinity as with a truncated Taylor Series.
-However, the Pade approximant is computationally intensive due to the need to solve a linear system to obtain the approximant in addition to deriving the Taylor Series for a function.
+However, the Pade approximant is computationally intensive due to the need to solve a linear system to obtain the approximant in addition to deriving the Taylor Series for a function [10].

 ![Source: ](https://github.com/AndyYu25/CX4640-f23-final/blob/main/Pade-MacLaurinSeries.png)
+[11]

 ## Spectral Methods

-Spectral methods are a class of methods developed to solve mixed initial—boundary value problems that represent the solution as a linear combination of selected basis functions [https://apps.dtic.mil/sti/pdfs/ADA056922.pdf, page 1].
+Spectral methods are a class of methods developed to solve mixed initial—boundary value problems that represent the solution as a linear combination of selected basis functions [12].
 As spectral methods are based around a linear combination of basis functions, they are based on the global behavior of the function, as opposed to the local behavior in evaluating a selection of nearby points that is used for finite difference approximation.

-The overall algorithmic approach to differentiating with spectral methods is as follows:[https://apps.dtic.mil/sti/pdfs/ADA267505.pdf, pg.
-28]
+The overall algorithmic approach to differentiating with spectral methods is as follows:[13]

 1. Compute a polynomial interpolation from the function to a Chebyshev series.
 2. Compute Chebyshev series coefficients.
 3. Differentiate the Chebyshev series.
 4. Compute the interpolation from the Chebyshev series to a function.

-The reason to convert the function into a Chebyshev polynomial is because the Chebyshev polynomials can be manipulated in a stable manner using Fourier transforms due to their orthogonality [[1](https://apps.dtic.mil/sti/pdfs/ADA267505.pdf, pg.
-1)]
+The reason to convert the function into a Chebyshev polynomial is because the Chebyshev polynomials can be manipulated in a stable manner using Fourier transforms due to their orthogonality [14]

-Computing the polynomial interpolation both to and from a Chebyshev polynomial of degree n is done by evaluating the input function at the Chebyshev nodes, or the points $t_k = -\cos(\frac{2k-1}{n} * \frac{\pi}{2}), k = 1, ..., n$, thus obtaining a set of n points $(t_1, f(t_1)), ..., (t_n, f(t_n))$ [https://apps.dtic.mil/sti/pdfs/ADA267505.pdf, pg.
-2].
+Computing the polynomial interpolation both to and from a Chebyshev polynomial of degree n is done by evaluating the input function at the Chebyshev nodes, or the points $t_k = -\cos(\frac{2k-1}{n} * \frac{\pi}{2}), k = 1, ..., n$, thus obtaining a set of n points $(t_1, f(t_1)), ..., (t_n, f(t_n))$ [15].
 The Chebyshev series coefficients are computed by a fast cosine transform, and the differentiation of the Chebyshev polynomial follows the following formula:

 $$P_N'(x) = \displaystyle\sum_{k = 0}^{N - 2} d_k * T_k(x)$$
 $$d_k = \displaystyle\sum_{j = k + 1, j + k odd}^{N}j * a_j, 1 \leq k \leq N - 2$$